mathigon/textbooks/content/divisibility2/content.md

 Upon finishing that one, show the following:
 529,984 is also a square number.
 Break it up into two numbers to find out the side length of the square array that will give 529,984.
 The same process above happens here.
-Students are shown the visual for 529,984 ( 2 x 2 x 2 x 2 x 2 x 2 x 7 x 7 x 13 x 13) and find its square root (728) by doing the same process as above.
+Students are shown the visual for 529,984 ( 2 × 2 × 2 × 2 × 2 × 2 × 7 × 7 × 13 × 13) and find its square root (728) by doing the same process as above.

 Upon completion, show the following.
 Let’s use this approach to check to see if 67,500 is a square number.
-The same process happens here, but 67,500 is 2 x 2 x 3 x 3 x 3 x 5 x 5 x 5 x 5.
+The same process happens here, but 67,500 is 2 × 2 × 3 × 3 × 3 × 5 × 5 × 5 × 5.
 The three 3’s can’t be split up evenly so it’s not a square number.

 After a few attempts, show the following (I think it more important than a tutor comment) We can split up the 2’s and the 5’s into two equal groups because there are an [[even | odd]] amount of each of them.
 However, we have an [[odd | even]] number of 3’s in the prime factorization of 67,500 so they can’t be split into two equal groups.
 A square number must have an [[even | odd]] number of each prime factor that is part of its prime factorization.